OFA vs PennHip and why does Sur le Delavan Kennel test both ways?

 Conversely, even though a dog passes his PennHip, does that mean you can ignore OFA?
 You should easily be able to tell that if the femoral ball is sitting on a saucer instead of a deep acetabulum, even with a short “string” or ligament, there is more likely to be “play” in the hip socket.
-Any movement in the joint that indicates laxity, increases the risk of arthritis.
+Any movement in the joint that indicates laxity increases the risk of arthritis.

 Many breeders will tell you that environment plays the biggest role in the development of arthritis.
 I, personally, do not believe it is true but there is something to be said for this argument.

 Now let’s get back to people… If you have a person that played football professionally through most of his adult life and retires at 40 years of age, none of you would be surprised to find that he has arthritis in his knees, even if he has NEVER suffered an actual knee injury.
 Why?
 The obvious answer is that he participated in a sport that environmentally dramatically affected his knees through the years.
-However, explain to me why there are some men who have play football professionally throughout their life and at 40 years of age still have excellent knees.
+However, explain to me why there are some men who have played football professionally throughout their life and at 40 years of age still have excellent knees.
 ANSWER: Genetics.

 If that same man who played football and developed arthritis had spent most of his life as a white-collar worker sitting behind an executive desk, would he have gotten arthritis?
 The answer is.… Maybe.
 It would’ve depended on how “bad” his knees were – how loose were the ligaments? how deep were the sockets?
 Just as with some dogs, no matter what you do, they are going to develop arthritis at a very early age.
 Those same dogs, if they are put through strenuous activities at an early age, such as agility, Schutzhund, Frisbee, etc. will generally develop much more severe cases than if they spent most of their life in mild to moderate activity range with a normal to lean body weight.